Vonalex99/erasmus-sds/README.md

 - Debora (Developer) is responsible for:
   - The platform's design
+  - Creating a plan for the Sprint.
+  -

 - Alexandre (Developer) is responsible for:
   -Design and Product Backend

+- Pedro (Developer) is responsible for:
 ## Communication strategies